Reims by Mouth: What a Thousand Years of French Kings Taught This City About Eating

 Address: 1 Place des Droits de l'Homme GPS: 49.2456° N, 4.0302° E Hours: Daily 9:30 AM–6:00 PM (seasonal variations) Tours: €32–65 depending on experience

-One of the most prestigious names in champagne, Veuve Clicquot offers tours of their historic chalk cellars (crayères), some dating to Roman times.
-The standard tour includes a tasting of their signature Yellow Label, while premium experiences feature vintage cuvées and food pairings.
-Book online in advance, especially for weekend visits.
+One of the most prestigious names in champagne.
+Tours of their historic chalk cellars (crayères), some dating to Roman times, are genuinely impressive.
+The standard tour includes Yellow Label tasting; premium experiences feature vintage cuvées and food pairings.
+Book online in advance, especially weekends.

 Taittinger